 Intermedias - long stem and strongest fragrance:

 Provence: Light purple in color.
 16-20″ stems.
 30-36″ in height.
 Very fragrant/.
-Blooms mid-summer bloom, our favorite for making lavender wands, sachets and culinary uses.
+Blooms mid-summer bloom, our favorite for making lavender wands, sachets and culinary uses - savory dishes.
+Has a peppery smell and taste.
 This light colored, sweet smelling flower is very fragrant in fresh bouquets.
 The fragrant blossoms when dried fall off the stalk easily, and because of that make great sachet.

 Phenomenal: Dark purple flower.
 Patient - cannot propagate.
 5 inch flower spike.
 14 - 18 inch stems.
 24 - 32 inches in height.
 Blooms in June and continues through summer if not cut.
 Most showy.
 Uses: fragrant buds, borders, sachets and crafting.
 Very hardy to extreme cold winters and ranges to hot summers, but does. not tolerate very intense heat.
 Our experience is do not plant near fences or anywhere that will reflect heat.